kiet8112006/olist-data-analysis/README.md

 Most orders in the dataset have the status delivered, indicating successful completion of transactions.
 Other statuses represent orders that are still in process or were canceled.
+This indicates that the majority of transactions in the dataset were successfully completed.
 #### Delivery Time Logical Validation
 #### 1.Approval Before Purchase Check
 sql query: